Analysis | To the EPA, ‘Forever Chemicals’ Are a Big Problem Now

 7. What kind of action has there been on PFAS?

-The Environmental Protection Agency has been considering setting nationwide limits.
-Currently, it has no enforceable rules on their hazards or levels in drinking water.
-In recent years, many states have lowered guidelines for acceptable levels in water, putting pressure on polluters and municipalities, which have had to install water filters.
+The EPA has been considering nationwide rules, and environmental activists have urged it to set enforceable limits for tap water.
+They also want the chemicals added to a national law that can force clean-up at Superfund sites.
+But in its Feb.
+14 announcement, the EPA delayed a decision until the end of 2019.
+Health advocates called it yet another example of 20 years of foot-dragging, and said the wait will make contamination worse.
+The lack of national limits has kept the burden on municipalities and states, many of which have lowered their own guidelines for acceptable levels in water.
 Lawsuits have also spurred action: A settlement forced DuPont and its Chemours spinoff to pay $671 million to people in West Virginia and Ohio after the science panel found the “probable links” to the six diseases.
 And in 2018, Minnesota got an $850 million settlement from 3M to spend on filtration and cleanup.
 Many suits have merged into a “mega” case.
 One on behalf of a firefighter seeks to become a class action for anyone in the U.S. with the chemical in their blood.

 8. What’s this mean for businesses who made or used PFAS?